Your mind won’t stop.

 Need more practical support?
 Our full guide on Christian meditation for anxiety walks through the complete biblical path to lasting peace.

-The Scripture-Based Stream Visualization for Releasing Worry
+The Stream Visualization: A Scripture-Based Exercise for Releasing Worry

 One of the most powerful meditation practices for overthinking is what I call the “Stream Visualization.”
 It’s based on 1 Peter 5:7, which says: